-In this article I will learn following things about pulleys
+In this article we will learn following things about pulleys

 - What is pulley?